tilmto/Adjustable-Quantization-MicroNet/README.md

 # Adjustable Quantization for MicroNet Challenge

-### This is the submission for MicroNet Challenge hosted at NIPS 2019.
+### This is the submission for MicroNet Challenge hosted at NeurIPS 2019.

 ### Team
 ***Texas-EIC***: Yonggan Fu, Ruiyang Zhao, Yue Wang, Chaojian Li, Haoran You, Zhangyang Wang, Yingyan Lin